-The Dual-Input Byte/Page Program command is similar to the standard Byte/Page Program command and can be used to program anywhere from a single byte of data up to 256 bytes of data into previously erased memory locations.
+The Dual-Input Byte/Page Program command is similar to the standard Byte/Page Program command and can be used to program anywhere from a single byte of data up to 256-bytes of data into previously erased memory locations.
 Unlike the standard Byte/Page Program command, however, the Dual-Input Byte/Page Program command allows two bits of data to be clocked into the device on every clock cycle rather than just one.

-Before the Dual-Input Byte/Page Program command can be started, the Write Enable command must have been previously issued to the device (see "Write Enable" on page 21) to set the Write Enable Latch (WEL) bit of the Status Register to a Logical 1 state.
-To perform a Dual-Input Byte/Page Program command, an A2h opcode must be clocked into the device followed by the three address bytes denoting the first location of the memory array to begin programming at.
+Before the Dual-Input Byte/Page Program command can be started, the Write Enable command must have been previously issued to the device (see "Write Enable" on page 17) to set the Write Enable Latch (WEL) bit of the Status Register to a logical "1" state.
+To perform a Dual-Input Byte/Page Program command, an opcode of A2h must be clocked into the device followed by the three address bytes denoting the first byte location of the memory array to begin programming at.
 After the address bytes have been clocked in, data can then be clocked into the device two bits at a time on both the SOI and SI pins.

 The data is always input with the MSB of a byte first, and the MSB is always input on the SOI pin.
-During the first clock cycle, bit seven of the first data byte is input on the SOI pin while bit six of the same data byte is input on the SI pin.
-During the next clock cycle, bits five and four of the first data byte are input on the SOI and SI pins, respectively.
-The sequence continues with each byte of data being input after every four clock cycles.
-Like the standard Byte/Page Program command, all data clocked into the device are stored in an internal buffer.
+During the first clock cycle, bit seven of the first data byte would be input on the SOI pin while bit six of the same data byte would be input on the SI pin.
+During the next clock cycle, bits five and four of the first data byte would be input on the SOI and SI pins, respectively.
+The sequence would continue with each byte of data being input after every four clock cycles.
+Like the standard Byte/Page Program command, all data clocked into the device is stored in an internal buffer.

-If the starting memory address denoted by A23-A0 does not fall on an even 256-byte page boundary (A7-A0 are not all 0), then special circumstances regarding which memory locations are to be programmed will apply.
-In this situation, any data that are sent to the device that go beyond the end of the page will wrap around to the beginning of the same page.
-In addition, if more than 256 bytes of data is sent to the device, then only the last 256 bytes sent will be latched into the internal buffer.

-If the starting address denoted by A23-A0 is 0000FEh and three bytes of data are sent to the device, then the first two bytes of data will be programmed at addresses 0000FEh and 0000FFh, while the last byte of data will be programmed at address 000000h.
+If the starting memory address denoted by A23-A0 does not fall on an even 256-byte page boundary (A7-A0 are not all 0), then special circumstances regarding which memory locations to be programmed will apply.
+In this situation, any data that is sent to the device that goes beyond the end of the page will wrap around back to the beginning of the same page.
+For example, if the starting address denoted by A23-A0 is 0000FEh, and three bytes of data are sent to the device, then the first two bytes of data will be programmed at addresses 0000FEh and 0000FFh while the last byte of data will be programmed at address 000000h.
 The remaining bytes in the page (addresses 000001h through 0000FDh) will not be programmed and will remain in the erased state (FFh).
+In addition, if more than 256-bytes of data are sent to the device, then only the last 256-bytes sent will be latched into the internal buffer.

-When the $\overline{\text{CS}}$ pin is deasserted, the device will program the data stored in the internal buffer into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
-If fewer than 256 bytes of data is sent to the device, then the remaining bytes within the page will not be programmed and will remain in the erased state (FFh).
-The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{RP} if only programming a single byte.
+When the $\overline{\text{CS}}$ pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
+If less than 256-bytes of data were sent to the device, then the remaining bytes within the page will not be programmed and will remain in the erased state (FFh).
+The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{BP} if only programming a single byte.